lu-chi/flannel-route-manager/README.md

 * [instance service account](https://developers.google.com/compute/docs/authentication#using)
 * [project ID](https://developers.google.com/compute/docs/overview#projectids)

-The google backend relies on instance service accounts for authenitcation.
+The google backend relies on instance service accounts for authentication.
 See [Preparing an instance to use service accounts](https://developers.google.com/compute/docs/authentication#using) for more details.

 Creating a compute instance with the right permissions and IP forwarding enabled: